MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 **Container OS Image:** Containers are deployed from images.
 The container OS image is the first layer in potentially many image layers that make up a container.
 This image provides the operating system environment.
 A Container OS Image is immutable.
 That is, it cannot be modified.

 **Container Repository:** Each time a container image is created, the container image and its dependencies are stored in a local repository.
 These images can be reused many times on the container host.
-The container images can also be stored in a public or private registry such as DockerHub so that they can be used across many different container host.
+The container images can also be stored in a public or private registry, such as DockerHub, so that they can be used across many different container hosts.

 <center>![](media/containerfund.png)</center>